Conditions & Treatments

-Our electroconvulsive therapy treatments most often begins with a hospital stay and continues after discharge until the recommended course is complete.
+Our electroconvulsive therapy treatments most often begin with a hospital stay and continue after discharge until the recommended course is complete.
 Ongoing outpatient ECT treatment programs - once every one to two months - will prevent relapse.

 During an electroshock therapy treatment, the following occurs:

 - Patient receives light anesthesia and a muscle relaxant

 - Electrodes placed at precise locations on the head deliver brief electrical impulses to the whole brain